Monthly Reporting Requirements

 They are also required to report when one or more of the following occur:

-• they receive any other income and/or money if the amount has changed or if it is the first time they have received the money;
+• They receive any other income and/or money if it is the first time they have received the money or the amount has changed

-This means, each month they receive earned income or WCB income for temporary wage loss they are required to report it even if it is the same amount each month.
-Any other income and/or money received would only need to be reported if the amount had changed from the previous month or if it is the first time it was received.
+This means, each month they receive earned income or a specified income replacement benefit from the workers’ compensation board (WCB) or ICBC they are required to report it even if it is the same amount each month.
+Any other income and/or money received would only need to be reported if it is the first time it was received or the amount has changed from the previous month.

 The monthly report is to be submitted by the 5th of the following month.